bids-bep001/bep001-v1/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Denotes the type of the predominant contrast conveyed by an individual file of a conventional anatomical image.
-One of the `_<suffix>` entries listed in the table below is REQUIRED (with additional entities where applicable) to provide a self explanatory file name.
+One of the `_<suffix>` entries listed in the table below is REQUIRED (with additional entities where applicable) to provide a self-explanatory file name.

 A change to the specification is REQUIRED to expand or to modify the following table.